 What Does the Start of Labor Feel Like?

 Unlike the movies, your water doesn’t always break before you need to go to the hospital, and sometimes your water breaks and you don’t notice (baby’s head can prevent it from gushing out)!
 You’ll likely start contracting before you get to that point.

-Labor contractions do not stop or ease by changing position like Braxton Hicks, and they’ll keep coming at increasingly regular intervals.
+Labor contractions do not stop or ease by changing positions like Braxton Hicks, and they’ll keep coming at increasingly regular intervals.
 Once your contractions are coming about every 5 minutes and last for 60 seconds, it’s time to head to the hospital!

 Not only are there things your doctor won’t tell you about giving birth, but there are a few other things that happen during your postpartum recovery (AKA the weeks and months after having a baby) that no one tells you about either!

-- You’ll Still Look Pregnant: This is the one for all of the crying emojis…I totally thought my stomach would shrink back to normal size after I pushed that baby out of me.
+- You’ll still look pregnant: I totally thought my stomach would shrink back to normal size after I pushed that baby out of me.
 Oh no!
-It’s actually worse after you have the baby because instead of being huge, your belly is huge AND squishy.
-(Check the full post to see the exact one I use after every pregnancy).
+It’s worse after you have the baby because instead of being huge, your belly is huge AND squishy.
+(Check the full post to see the one product I use after every pregnancy to help).

 How does your body feel after giving birth?